shivayan-bora/Personal-Knowledge-Vault/vault/cs.webdev.devops.standard-concepts.practical-devops.container-orchestration.md

 For smaller applications, we can use Docker compose to manage the containers.

-However, for managing containers of larger applications consisting of multiple microservices, we need something powerful like [[Kubernetes|cs.webdev.frontend.devops.tools.kubernetes]].
+However, for managing containers of larger applications consisting of multiple microservices, we need something powerful like [[Kubernetes|cs.webdev.devops.tools.kubernetes]].
 So a DevOps engineer needs to learn Kubernetes works and be able to administer, manage the cluster as well as deploy applications in it.